 The Pros and Cons of Equity Financing

-If your credit falls under the good to satisfactory range, equity financing may be a better option for securing the funds you need to grow your business, anyway.
+- Credit scores are less important: If you have bad credit or no credit, equity financing may be a better option for securing the funds you need to grow your business.
 While an investor may inquire about your credit history or score, a poor score won’t prohibit you from working with them.

-Equity financing provides opportunities to work closely with your investors.
-Most often, these individuals or groups are experienced experts with thousands of hours of applicable knowledge that can be shared with your business.
+- You’ll gain a valuable partner: Equity financing provides opportunities to work closely with your investors.
+These investors often have the expertise that can be shared with your business.
 This type of connection could prove to be invaluable.

-Just as you need to be aware of potential issues when working with friends and family, there will be times when you and your investors, regardless of personal relationship, don’t see eye to eye.
-Being able to navigate these moments is a delicate but necessary skill to possess and learn as your business continues to grow
+- You’ll have to resolve disagreements with investors: Just as you need to be aware of potential issues when working with friends and family, there will be times when you and your investors don’t see eye to eye.
+Being able to navigate these moments is a delicate but necessary skill to possess and learn as your business continues to grow.

-How to Tell If It’s Right for You
+How to Tell If You Should Try to Raise Equity

-- Are you comfortable sharing decision making with equity partners?
+- Are you comfortable sharing the responsibility of making decisions with equity partners?

 - Is your credit score below 520?